Welcome to the Magnificent State of Chihuahua!

 Safety Tips

-Best Times to Visit
+Optimal Times to Visit

 Practical Recommendations

 Chihuahua hosts a variety of vibrant cultural events throughout the year.
-One of the most notable is the Festival Internacional Chihuahua, held in August and September, which celebrates local and international art, music, and culture.
+One of the most significant is the Festival Internacional Chihuahua, held in August and September, which celebrates local and international art, music, and culture.
 The Semana Santa (Holy Week) is another event filled with local traditions and religious processions.

 4. What's the best way to explore the state's natural attractions?